cmart1997/InstagramClone/README.md

 ## Notes

-The https:// instead of te http:// for the parse server had me stuck forever.
+The https:// instead of the http:// for the parse server had me stuck forever.

 ## Open-source libraries used